OutRite/PokeTools/README.md

 And, the feature that took me the most time?
 The save corruptor that half the time just makes the game ignore it.
 ## Why did you make it?
 I like messing with saves.
 I also like messing with checksums.
 Combine them, and you get a ~~waste of time~~ decent Pokemon save resource
+## What can I do?
+Currently, either make my code better, or test my code on a Japanese copy of the game (one you got legitimately).
+Also I might make some videos about this on my [YouTube channel](https://www.youtube.com/channel/UCCHVD9PkkOcZXw7_XeVZWYw) so you can support me by just putting these in the background